ashn-dot-dev/sunder/README.md

   module search path for `import` statements.
 + `SUNDER_SYSASM_PATH` => Location of the platform specific `sys.asm` file that
-  defines the program entry point as well as low-level operating system and hardware abstractions for when using the NASM backend.
-If this environment variable is not set, then the default path, `$SUNDER_HOME/lib/sys/sys.asm`, is used.
+  defines the program entry point as well as low-level operating system and hardware abstractions when using the NASM backend.
+If this environment variable is not set, then the default path is used.
 + `SUNDER_CC` => Selects the C compiler to be used when compiling with the C backend.
 Currently, `SUNDER_CC=clang` and `SUNDER_CC=gcc` are supported.
 If this environment variable is not set, then the default C compiler is used.